adammgross2/adamgrossphotography/notebook/jealousy_and_self_improvement.md

+---
+layout: default
+title: On Jealousy and Self Improvement
+---
 I was listening to [this Made You Think podcast](https://madeyouthinkpodcast.com/12-rules-for-life-by-dr-jordan-b-peterson/) where the guys talk about [12 Rules for Life: An Antidote to Chaos by Jordan B. Peterson](https://www.amazon.com/12-Rules-Life-Antidote-Chaos/dp/0345816021/ref=asap_bc?ie=UTF8/).
 They mentioned this quote from the book:

 ### Instead of comparing yourself against others today, you should only compare yourself against yourself yesterday.